-The Remote Keyless Entry (RKE) system is a radio frequency system that allows the use of a remote transmitter to control the power lock and illuminated entry systems.
+The Remote Keyless Entry (RKE) system is a radio frequency system that allows the use of a remote radio transmitter to control the power lock and illuminated entry systems.
 If the vehicle is so equipped, the RKE transmitter can also control the memory seat, memory mirror, memory radio, and the vehicle theft alarm systems.

-The RKE system consists of the remote key fob transmitter and a receiver with program logic, which is integral to the passenger door module.
+The RKE system consists of the remote key fob transmitter and a radio receiver with program logic, which is integral to the Passenger Door Module (PDM).
 The RKE system can retain the vehicle access codes of two transmitters.
 The transmitter codes are retained in memory, even if the battery is disconnected.

-If a transmitter is faulty or lost, new transmitter vehicle access codes can be programmed into the system using a DRB scan tool and the proper Body Diagnostic Procedures manual.
+If a transmitter is faulty or lost, new transmitter vehicle access codes can be programmed into the system using a DRB scan tool and the proper Diagnostic Procedures manual.
+The RKE system for this vehicle also features a programmable horn chirp feature.
+This feature allows the customer the option of having the horn chirp request, which the RKE receiver issues as an audible indication that a valid Lock signal has been received from the RKE transmitter, enabled or disabled by the dealer.

-On models so equipped, a function of the RKE system made possible by the connection of the passenger door module to the Chrysler Collision Detection (CCD) data bus network is a panic mode.
-If the Panic button on the transmitter is depressed, the horn will sound and lights will flash on the vehicle for about three minutes, or until any of the three transmitter buttons is depressed.
+On models so equipped, a function of the RKE system made possible by the connection of the PDM to the Chrysler Collision Detection (CCD) data bus network is a panic mode.
+If the Panic button on the RKE transmitter is depressed, the horn will sound and the exterior lights will flash on the vehicle for about three minutes, or until the Panic button is depressed a second time.
 A vehicle speed of about 24 kilometers-per-hour (15 miles-per-hour) will also cancel the panic mode.